AAA State of Play1-877-826-2776

-How Do You Make a Playground Handicap Accessible?
+How Do You Make a Playground Accessible?

 Public playgrounds must meet standards set by the Americans With Disabilities Act (ADA).
 But an accessible playground must have a certain amount of equipment designed to suit special needs.
 Every child deserves a chance to play and socialize with other kids.
-To make this possible, public playgrounds should be sure they are handicap accessible for children of all abilities.
+To make this possible, public playgrounds should be sure they are accessible for children of all abilities.
 At AAA State of Play, we can make sure you meet the standards and guidelines within your budget.

 Ground Level Play Elements